hotsphink/sfink-tools/doc/VirtualAndPhysicalWindows.md

   - go to an appropriate directory (mine is `~/VirtualBox VMs/`) and then:
     - create a disk description that exposes the Windows partitions and masks off the live Linux partition you're running from:
-      - viewsetup -d /dev/nvme0n1 --map
+      - viewsetup -d /dev/nvme0n1 --action create-mapping --auto
     - create /dev/md0, a virtual block device that cobbles together the above "slices":
       - viewsetup -d /dev/nvme0n1 --action create-md
     - create a VirtualBox disk descriptor that uses it: